openresty/lua-nginx-module/README.markdown

 Name
 ====

-ngx_lua - Embed the power of Lua into nginx
+ngx_lua - Embed the power of Lua into Nginx

 Status
 ======